Last Updated on May 11, 2023 by Dominique de MerteuilHome » Vintage Outfits »

-- In the 17th and 19th century, the sparkly sequins were a popular adornment of garments for women of nobility and great wealth.
+- In the 17th and 19th centuries, sparkly sequins were a popular adornment of garments for women of nobility and great wealth.
 They could also be found on dresses from the Edwardian era and I’ve heard from several vintage sellers who owned Edwardian dresses adorned with sequins, that to their surprise the sequins were made of gelatin and not metal.

-- In the 1920s sequins were incredibly popular amongst the flapper girls.
+- In the 1920s sequins were incredibly popular amongst flapper girls.
 The sparkle made them stand out on the dance floor and beyond.
 They became almost synonymous with the era, unfortunately, metal sequins were too heavy to dance around in and the gelatin ones didn’t cope well in a hot or wet environment.
 Staying away from the rain or close embrace was and still is the only way to keep them from literally melting away!

 I’m always amazed when I see garments from the 1920s and 1930s embellished with gelatin sequins in almost excellent condition.

-- In the 1940s gelatin sequins were replaced by acetate sequins which were definitely an improvement to their predecessors but not an ideal solution as they were still prone to the water damage.
+- In the 1940s gelatin sequins were replaced by acetate sequins which were definitely an improvement to their predecessors but not an ideal solution as they were still prone to water damage.